 Another way to make an e-learning curriculum more interactive is a well-thought-out FAQ section.
 This in-advance provision of information prepares the user for any possible problems and expands on some known issues.
 Also, each course and program you create have to include 24/7-available support via email, chatbot and live chat, if needed.

 Sarah Davis, an online courses expert says, "If the developed platform is split into multiple parts, you can also arrange face-to-face performance review consultations.
 Employees, students, people who suffer from anxiety, and users in general will be able to receive real-time assessments, be it from a professional essay writer or another expert."

 Communication as an interactive element is still underdeveloped because of a lack of tools that can support all the intended communication channels.
 Let's take a look at the importance of tools and their possible application in the e-learning universe.

 Using tools to bridge the gap

 One reason why educational institutions and businesses opt for e-learning is customization.
-For institutions operating within a niche, it's important to not just effectively analyze patterns, but also to create interactive solutions that will speed the learning process up.
+For institutions operating within a niche, it's important to not just effectively analyze patterns, but also to create custom e-learning solutions that will speed the process up.

 It's not enough to show the student that your content is educational - you also have to make it easy enough for re-learning, as well.